Va1kyr13-commits/Alyssia/README.md

 ```

+## 💭 Feedbacks & Suggestions

+If you have any feedbacks or Suggestions, please let us know in our socials.

 ## 🛡️ Disclaimer
 This tool is intended **for educational and research purposes only**.
 Do not use it against applications without proper authorization.
 The authors are not responsible for misuse.